avaneev/r8brain-free-src/README.md

 The memory footprint is quite modest.

 ## Change log ##
+Version 3.3:

+* Made minor fix to downsampling for some use cases of CDSPBlockConvolver, did not affect resampler.
+* Converted CDSPHBUpsampler and CDSPHBDownsampler's inner functions to static functions, which boosted high-ratio resampling performance measurably.

 Version 3.2:

 * Minor fix to the latency consumption mechanism.